Sullivan Stapleton: Career

 Stapleton launched his career in Australia.
 He got his actors' union card at the age of 9 and at 11 he started working in ads.
-Stapleton's first onscreen acting performance was in the 1994 Australian TV-movie Baby Bath Massacre as Adrian.
-Between acting jobs, Stapleton did several types of work: modeling, cleaning animal cages in a pet shop, and working as a grip in many films and TV productions.
+Stapleton's first onscreen acting performance was in the 1994 Australian TV movie Baby Bath Massacre as Adrian.
+Between acting jobs, Stapleton performed several types of work: modelling, cleaning animal cages in a pet shop, and working as a grip in many films and TV productions.
 In 1995, Sullivan appeared in Blue Heelers for one episode, and again in 2003 for 3 episodes.
-(The Elephant Princess, Rush, Tangle) in front and behind the camera, working on building sites, and assisting carpenters.
+He also worked on The Elephant Princess, Rush, Tangle) in front and behind the camera, working on building sites, and assisting carpenters.

-Before landing a role as Josh Hughes in Australian soap opera Neighbours in 1998, he appeared in a string of little-seen features and homegrown dramas.
-Other notable roles include Justin Davies in the Australian televised serial The Secret Life of Us (between 2003 and 2005), Fearless in the motion picture December Boys (released in 2007), special agent Wilkins in the mainstream feature, The Condemned (an American action film distributed in 2007).
+Before landing a role as Josh Hughes in Australian soap opera Neighbours in 1998, Sullivan appeared in a string of little-seen features and homegrown dramas.
+Other notable roles include Justin Davies in the Australian television series The Secret Life of Us between 2003 and 2005, Fearless in 2007 film December Boys, special agent Wilkins in 2007 American action film The Condemned.
 But it was with Stapleton's performance in the Academy Award-nominated film Animal Kingdom, which premiered at the 2010 Sundance Film Festival, that he made an international breakthrough.

 When Animal Kingdom won the Grand Jury Prize at the Sundance Film Festival interest in him sparked on two continents and his career has taken him across the globe.
 He made his second appearance in Underbelly, an Australian true crime drama television series, this time as the lead character, Colin McLaren in Underbelly Files: Infiltration.
 This was an endurance test for Stapleton and the first challenging shoot of his career.
-Previously he played Pat Barbaro in Underbelly (episode Suffer the Children) in 2008.
+Previously he played Pat Barbaro in an episode of Underbelly.